kemckinnmsft/HOL3000/instructions.md

 In this task, we will set the AIP scanner to enforce the conditions we set up and have it run on all files using the Start-AIPScan command.

 1. [] Switch to @lab.VirtualMachine(Scanner01).SelectLink and log in with the password +++@lab.VirtualMachine(Scanner01).Password+++.
-2. [] Run the commands below to run an enforced scan using defined policy.
+2. [] In an **Administrative PowerShell** window, run the commands below to run an enforced scan using defined policy.

     ```
 	Set-AIPScannerConfiguration -Enforce On -DiscoverInformationTypes PolicyOnly